 Evening coding

 With lots of interesting client work on at the moment, I’ve decided to spend some evening time moving along the next version of Done by When.
 This is nothing too stressful, but the project is getting really interesting now.
 I think I’m over the initial conceptual learning curve and now I’m making proper progress.
-Where the launch version of Done by When was primarily a working proof of concept, this next version is about attention to detail and responsiveness (that’s the speed of interactions as opposed to the adaptive layout stuff that’s already in place).
-I feel like I’m properly upgrading something when I’m spending as much time removing code as I am writing it new.
-More updates soon.
+Where… Continue reading Evening coding

 For a free and open internet, be quick

 “On December 3rd, the world’s governments will meet to update a key treaty of a UN agency called the International Telecommunication Union (ITU).
-Some governments are proposing to extend ITU authority to Internet governance in ways that could threaten Internet openness and innovation, increase access costs, and erode human rights online.” – src: protectinternetfreedom.net Here are a couple of places you can show your support for a free and open web right away: http://www.protectinternetfreedom.net https://www.google.com/intl/en/takeaction If you have a bit more time, you can get creative with Mozilla’s Webmaker kit https://webmaker.org/en-US/ITU/kit/ You can see who is speaking on your behalf here: http://files.wcitleaks.org/public/S12-WCIT12-ADM-0004!!PDF-E_18Nov.pdf And this article sums up the transparency issues: https://www.cdt.org/blogs/cynthia-wong/1607…
+Some governments are proposing to extend ITU authority to Internet governance in ways that could threaten Internet openness and innovation, increase access costs, and erode human rights online.” – src: protectinternetfreedom.net Here are… Continue reading For a free and open internet, be quick

 Menu Planner: Sequence of user needs